 5. Are you planning to self-pack your belongings but you need boxes?
 Yes – Removal Company.
-Many Removal Companies will offer free loaned boxes when selecting certain services.
+Many Removal Companies will offer loaned boxes when selecting certain services.
 These boxes are loaned to you before the move but you have to give them back within an agreed time frame.
-This option can save you money and reduces your carbon footprint.
+This option can save you money, stress and will help to reduce your carbon footprint.

-6. You only have a few items to move?
+6. You only have a few items for a quick move?
 Yes – Man and Van Service.
 If you only have the contents of a room to move such as a bed, mattress, desk and a few boxes, a man and van will suitable but remember you might be asked to help move the heavier items.

 By answering these questions yourself, you will now have a better understanding of which option is best for you and it’s time to figure out the costs.

 By now you’re probably thinking a removal company will charge more than a man with a van and that’s correct.
 From what has been explained earlier in the blog, removal companies can provide a more inclusive package compared to a man and van but that’s not the only reason that makes them more expensive, it’s also their business running costs.

 These types of companies have overheads such as an office, staff on salaries, maintaining a large fleet of Luton vans or trucks and maybe running a storage facility.
 A man and van, however, doesn’t have these extra expenses to worry about and is, therefore, able to keep their costs down in comparison.